-Visitation hours depend on the detainee's security level, which you can determine by asking the detainee what color uniform he or she is wearing.
-Male detainees are classified as: Level 1 (blue); Level 2 (orange or green); or Level 3 (red).
-Female detainees all wear yellow uniforms, but are also classified as Level 1, 2, or 3.
-Contact the detainee to learn his or her uniform color and security level prior to visiting to ensure your visit is during the proper time and day.
+Visitation hours depend on the detained person's security level, which you can determine by asking the detained person what color uniform he or she is wearing.
+Men are classified as: Level 1/"Low" (blue); Level 2 ("Medium-Low [green] or "Medium-high" [orange]); or Level 3/"High" (red).
+Women wear yellow uniforms (level 1 or 2) or pink uniforms (level 3).
+People who are transgender/non-binary should be housed according to the gender with which they most identify, though local ICE practices may vary.
+Contact the detained person to learn their uniform color and security level prior to visiting to ensure your visit is during the proper time and day.